 The Irish cinematographer Robert Ryan also deserves praise.
 His camerawork is very inventive, with dizzying shots and breathtaking spins ensuring audiences remain hypnotised throughout.

 One More Time with Feeling was the most emotionally eviscerating of the two performance film.
 This Much I Know to Be True is more optimistic.
 The former is a film about grief. the latter is a movie about healing.
 The two would work very well as a double bill.

 It’s also impressive that while Dominik stepped in to shoot it in the middle of making Blonde, but there’s no last-minute feel.
 It seems like Cave and Dominik have a music series emerging with these films.
 Dominik is on record saying this won’t be the last film with Cave!

 Tragically, Nick Cave lost yet another son just yesterday.
 It remains sto be een whether his grief will once again be channelled into music.

 This Much I Know To Be True is in cinemas on Wednesday, May 11th.
-On Mubi on Friday, July 8th.
+On Mubi in January, 2023.